upc-dynamicteam/frontend/README.md

 ##Project execution

 ###Json-server API deployment
-Run `cd server` and then `json-server --watch db.json --watch routes.json`.
+Run `cd server` and then `json-server --watch db.json --routes routes.json`.
 The application will execute the API.

 ### Development server
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.